Philippe Higonet: Napoleonic Wars

 On 9 February 1805, he was assigned with the rank of lieutenant to the 108th Regiment of Line Infantry, which was commanded by Colonel Joseph Higonet, his older brother.
 He was part of the 3rd Corps of Marshal Marshal Davout.
 On 8 November 1805, he took part in the battle of Mariazell where his conduct was described as "bold and brilliant".
 A few days later, on 2 December 1805, he signaled himself again at the Battle of Austerlitz where he was wounded in the right thigh.

 Higonet was named Captain on 4 January 1806 and was knighted in the Order of the Legion of Honour on 14 May 1806.
 During the battle of Auerstedt (14 October 1806), captain Higonet showed skill and daring, but his brother, Colonel Joseph Higonet, died there (his name would later be engraved under the Arc de Triomphe, Eastern pillar, column 18).
 He distinguished himself again on 8 February 1807 during the battle of Eylau, where he was again wounded in the left leg and the lower abdomen.
 In 1809, he took part in the battles of Eckmühl (21-22 April 1809) and Wagram (5-6 July 1809).
 His heroic conduct was rewarded on 22 June 1809 by his assignment to the 1st Infantry Grenadier Regiment from the prestigious Imperial Guard.

 In 1812 he was still captain of the grenadiers of the Imperial Guard when he took part in the campaign of Russia.
 He returned with a frozen foot and the rank of major in second.
 During the campaign of Germany, he took part in the siege of Hamburg in September 1813.
 On 1 March 1814, just before the abdication of Emperor Napoleon I, Marshal Davout elevated him to the rank of colonel, considering him as "one of the most brilliant officers in the army."

-During the first Restoration, king Louis XVIII of France awarded him the cross of Knight of the Order of Saint Louis.
+During the first Restoration, king Louis XVIII awarded him the cross of Knight of the Order of Saint Louis.
 Shortly after, the Colonel received command of the troops of Aveyron.
 But when Napoleon returned from Elba, Marshal Davout, Minister of War during the Hundred Days, placed Colonel Higonet at the head of the 10th Line Infantry Regiment, then of his former 108th Line Infantry Regiment.
 He then distinguished himself at the battle of Quatre Bras (16 June 1815), where he was wounded twice and then at the battle of Waterloo (18 June 1815), during the debacle of the French army.